 Efficiency-First, Paris-Based

 Mistral AIMistral AI is a French startup founded by former Google DeepMind and Meta researchers, and it has punched well above its weight since its first release in late 2023.
-The original Mistral 7B outperformed Llama 2 13B on most benchmarks while being half the size — a signal that architecture and training quality matter more than raw parameter count.
+The original Mistral 7B outperformed Llama 2 13B on most benchmarks at half the size.
+Architecture and training quality matter more than raw parameter count.

-In 2026, Mistral's product lineup has expanded considerably.
-The open weights releases include Mistral 7B v0.3, Mistral Nemo (12B), and Mixtral 8x22B (a 141B total / 39B active MoE model).
-The company also sells proprietary API access to Mistral Large 2, which benchmarks comparably to GPT-4o on most tasks and is offered at a lower price point with European data residency — a major selling point for enterprise clients subject to GDPR.
+In 2026, Mistral's lineup spans both open and closed models.
+Open weights releases include Mistral 7B v0.3, Mistral Nemo (12B), and Mixtral 8x22B (141B total / 39B active via MoE).
+Their proprietary API offers Mistral Large 2.5, which benchmarks comparably to GPT-4o on most tasks at a lower price point with European data residency — a meaningful advantage for enterprise clients under GDPR or the EU AI Act.

 Why Mistral Matters Beyond the Models